PaidPaper/public/README.md

 # public

-This is a public repository managed by PaidPaper
+This is a public repository managed by PaidPaper for validation.

 Update 1